richjohnson-wwt/vrptw-workflow/README.md

     uv add pandas xlrd openpyxl scikit-learn ortools folium pyyaml

+## Tests

+     # run tests
+     uv run pytest

+     # run tests verbosely
+     uv run pytest -v

+     # run specific test
+     uv run pytest tests/test_geocoding_cache.py

+     # run tests verbosely with short traceback
+     uv run pytest -v --tb=short

 ## Cache useful commands

+    sqlite3 ~/Documents/VRPTW/.cache/nominatim.sqlite

+    SELECT
+        normalized_address,
+        source,
+        updated_at
+    FROM addresses
+    WHERE latitude IS NULL AND longitude IS NULL
+    ORDER BY updated_at DESC;

+To see failed entries grouped by state:

+    SELECT
+        SUBSTR(normalized_address,
+            INSTR(normalized_address, ', ') + 2,
+            2) AS state,
+        COUNT(*) as failed_count
+    FROM addresses
+    WHERE latitude IS NULL AND longitude IS NULL
+    GROUP BY state
+    ORDER BY failed_count DESC;

+To see the full details of failed entries:

+    SELECT
+        id,
+        normalized_address,
+        display_name,
+        source,
+        updated_at
+    FROM addresses
+    WHERE latitude IS NULL AND longitude IS NULL
+    LIMIT 20;

+If you want to run it as a one-liner from the terminal:

+    sqlite3 ~/Documents/VRPTW/.cache/nominatim.sqlite "SELECT normalized_address, source, updated_at FROM addresses WHERE latitude IS NULL AND longitude IS NULL ORDER BY updated_at DESC;"

+To see the breakdown:

-    sqlite3 -readonly -cmd ".headers on" -cmd ".mode box" ~/Documents/VRPTW/.cache/nominatim.sqlite "SELECT * FROM addresses LIMIT 50;"
+    sqlite3 ~/Documents/VRPTW/.cache/nominatim.sqlite "SELECT

-    sqlite3 -readonly -cmd ".headers on" -cmd ".mode box" ~/Documents/VRPTW/.cache/nominatim.sqlite " SELECT id, normalized_address, latitude, longitude, display_name, updated_at FROM addresses WHERE normalized_address LIKE '%211 S 18th%' OR normalized_address LIKE '%10630 Parallel%' "

-    sqlite3 -readonly -cmd ".headers on" -cmd ".mode box" ~/Documents/VRPTW/.cache/nominatim.sqlite " SELECT id, normalized_address, latitude, longitude, display_name, updated_at FROM addresses WHERE normalized_address LIKE '%211 S 18th%' OR normalized_address LIKE '%10630 Parallel%' "

-    sqlite3 ~/Documents/VRPTW/.cache/nominatim.sqlite " DELETE FROM addresses WHERE normalized_address LIKE '%211 S 18th%' OR normalized_address LIKE '%10630 Parallel%' "

-    select normalized_address, latitude, longitude from addresses where latitude is null or longitude is null;
+        CASE
+            WHEN latitude IS NULL THEN 'Failed'
+            ELSE 'Successful'
+        END as status,
+        COUNT(*) as count
+    FROM addresses
+    GROUP BY status;"

     delete from addresses where latitude is null or longitude is null;